Stateful Action

 The following code includes stateful actions above.
 This program has menus like this:

-• Fullscreen menu toggles the size of the window between maximum and non-maximum.
-If the window is maximum size, which is called full screen, then a check mark is put before “fullscreen” label.
+- The “Maximized” menu toggles the size of the window between maximized and unmaximized.
+If the window is maximized, a check mark is put before the “Maximized” label.

 The code is as follows.